rogerc/file-stream-rotator/README.md

 ## Contrinutors

-Thanks to the contributors below for raising PRs.
+Thanks to the contributors below for raising PRs and everyone else that has raised issues to make the module better.

 * [Matt Berther](https://github.com/mattberther)
 * [nickbug](https://github.com/nickbug)